 Things to do in Rome – experience the city like a local

 Getting to Rome from Ireland is very simple.
 There are plenty of direct flights between the two countries, with the journey taking just under 3 hours each way.
 Ryanair and Aer Lingus are the main route operators, with Dublin the only airport served by direct flights.
-Travellers going from other airports such as Cork or Shannon will have to do a stopover along the way. – and they tend to be much more expensive too unfortunately.
+Below you’ll find my latest offers to Rome, so you’ll be sure to book a good deal for your city break.